The London Sport Board of Trustees challenge us, encourage us and work with us to raise the game for physical activity and sport in London.

 Paul was appointed the CFO at Microsoft UK in June 2017.
 In this role, Paul is responsible for all finance and accounting operations in Microsoft's UK subsidiary and is a member of the subsidiary leadership team.
 Paul joined Microsoft in 2010 and has performed various roles as the Marketing & Operations Controller in the UK, CFO Netherlands in 2012, and Regional Finance Director for Western Europe in 2015.

-Charlie oversees The Jockey Club’s commercial activities across sponsorship, media, hospitality and event sales, new business development and innovation.
-Charlie joined The Jockey Club in 2021 from The Walt Disney Company, where he oversaw commercial activities in sport across Europe & Africa, as well as leading the ESPN team in London.
-He has also worked for the RFU and The FA, and serves on the NSPCC Sports Board.
+Charlie is Chief Commercial Officer at The Jockey Club.
+He joined The Jockey Club in 2021 from The Walt Disney Company, where he oversaw commercial activities in sport across Europe & Africa, as well as leading the ESPN team in London.
+Charlie also serves on the boards of City Racing and Britbet, as well as the NSPCC Sports Board and Racing Welfare Fundraising Committee.

 Shaun is the Director of Population Health and Inequalities at Kings Health Partners and NHS South East London.
 He is also a Policy Fellow of the Centre for Health Policy at Imperial College London.
 He has worked for the NHS in London for the last 13 years.
 Prior to this he worked in consultancy (PA Consulting and Cranfield University) and manufacturing (Airbus), having initialled trained as an engineer.